jieywoo/IAVA/README.md

 Each section will be detailed in the sub-readme files within each part's directory.

 ### Integration
-Please follow the integration instructions in each sub-readme files.
+Please follow the integration instructions in each sub-readme file.

 ## Usage guide
 To use the system, please follow in following instructions: